Infant colic: what are the symptoms and how can it be relieved?

 • He folds his legs against his stomach, then stiffens them;

-• He writhes, screams and turns red;
+• He squirms, screams, and turns red;

-• His stomach is hard, bloated and he seems to have a lot of gas;
+• His stomach is hard, bloated, and he seems to have a lot of gas;

 • He can't calm down.
 [4]

-How to relieve them?
+How can we relieve them?

 1. Benninga MA, Nurko S, et al. Childhood functional gastrointestinal disorders: neonate/toddler.
 Gastroenterology.
 2016;150(6):1443-55.